HTML5 game engines

 - DOM Storage is great for storing data locally on the player's device.
 This way you can cache game data and allow the game to pick up where the player left off.

 - The Full Screen API allows you to expand any HTML element to ﬁll the user's screen, even if the browser isn’t running full-screen itself.
-The Mozilla implementation is not perfect yet because you can’t use the whole key board in full-screen mode, but it’s in the latest Nightly builds and works in all other respects.

 You can use the Mortar Game Stub template to get a quick start on an HTML5 game, or you can use it to get ideas on best practices.